BritishPandaChick/disney-codes/log.md

 - Think about what JavaScript I could add to the website.

 **Link(s) for the day's work:** [30 Days, 30 Sites Movie Trailer Website](https://github.com/BritishPandaChick/30sites-movie-trailer)

+## Day 54: August 27, 2019
+**What I Did Today:** Remove links from header navigation.
+Add section tags for trailer, cast and image-gallery for 30 Days, 30 Sites movie trailer website.
+Add more HTML to existing sections such as news and press.

+**Day Summary:** Before I started working on site, I took some time to look at fonts and sample movie trailers.
+I decided to keep things very simple for the movie page in regards to section but the examples gave me a good idea what might need to be on the site.
+I'm not going to play with fonts this time on the site since I don't think the Star Wars fonts I was looking at with look good for styling the rest of the page.
+I used Dev Tools to look at the fonts the real movie page is using and they are using generic san-serif fonts so I'm going to do something similar with mine.
+During the work session, I concentrated on the sections.
+I deleted a lot of the navigation links I added yesterday and kept things very simple.
+I added new sections to the site for the trailer, cast and image gallery.
+I am going to use the image gallery article Free Code Camp posted to create a CSS Grid image gallery for some of the movie images.
+I'm not sure how this will translate on other screen sizes but I'm going to try it and see how it goes.
+Tomorrow I would like to add the remaining HTML for the last div tag in the press section and get all the image gallery images ready to go so I can spend more time concentrating on the CSS.

+**Tomorrow's List:**
+- Add div class for text tags in latest news section.
+- Find third image for third div tag in press section.
+Add text tags to third div tag.
+- Create image gallery using CSS Grid.
+Use the https://www.freecodecamp.org/news/how-to-create-an-image-gallery-with-css-grid-e0f0fd666a5c/?fbclid=IwAR0_P_CpHwjh7Nj-rAUFEwcPR50591oz7xjK5jIAfYZlvfrhECseirW2n08 to help put together the image gallery.
+- Start adding CSS styles website.
+Start with mobile stylesheet.

+**Link(s) for the day's work:** [30 Days, 30 Sites Movie Trailer Website](https://github.com/BritishPandaChick/30sites-movie-trailer)